Western Himalayan broadleaf forests: Flora

 The evergreen broadleaf forest is dominated by oaks, consisting of Quercus semecarpifolia, Quercus leucotrichophora, Quercus floribunda, Quercus lanata, Quercus glauca and Quercus baloot.
 This forest is typically found on moister southern slopes, which are more influenced by the monsoon.
-Various Lauraceae call this forest home, including Machilus odoratissima, Litsea umbrosa, Litsea lanuginosa, and Phoebe pulcherrima.
+Various Lauraceae call this forest home, including Machilus odoratissimus, Litsea umbrosa, Litsea lanuginosa, and Phoebe pulcherrima.
 The understory features a rich assemblage of ferns, mosses, and epiphytes.
 On northern slopes, drier areas, and higher elevations, conifers like Abies, Picea, Cedrus, and Pinus thrives.
 The wild olive, olea cuspidata is found here too.

 The deciduous forest is found along rivers west of the Gandaki River.
 It includes Aesculus indica, Juglans regia, Carpinus viminea, Alnus nepalensis, and several Acer species like Acer caesium, Acer acuminatum, Acer cappadocicum, Acer lobelia subsp. pictum, Acer oblongum, etc are found.
 In drier areas such as the valley of the upper Ghaghara River it includes Populus ciliata, Ulmus wallichiana, and Corylus colurna as well and the riverbanks are dominated by Himalayan alder (Alnus nitida).

+Platanus orientalis is also found in these areas.